Financial-Times/n-alert-banner/README.md

   - `linkUrl`: String.
 The URL the link links to.
 Defaults to `#`
   - `closeButtonLabel`: String.
 The hidden accessible label for the close button.
 Defaults to `Close`.
   - `theme`: String.
 Themes to apply to the alert banner.
 [See the themes documentation](#themes) for available values.
 Defaults to `null`
-	- `closeButton`: Boolean.
-False prevents close button from being created.
-Defaults to `true`
+	- `noCloseButton`: Boolean.
+True prevents close button from being created.
+Defaults to `false`

 ### Sass